T0nyLin/TAanywhere/README.md

 \
 We have used Firebase in several parts of our project.
 An example is the user email authentication via Firebase, where the email and password registered by the user will be stored in the database of Firebase and be used for login authentication purpose.
 We also plan to use Firebase's database to store some users' information, and use Firebase's cloud function for one-time-pass (OTP) authentication.

+6. Google Maps Platform API:
+Google Maps Platform API is a service provided by Google to create real world and real time experiences with dynamic maps, routes & places.
+With Google Maps API, we can display interactive maps and customize them how you want on the website or mobile apps.
+\
+We can show the live locations of users in the map using Google Maps Platform API.
+Ideally, we can even implement a map interface similar to the popular mobile game Pokemon Go, where each “pokemon” around the user is replaced with different questions posted by other users.
+\
+However, one thing to take note is the Google Maps Platform API is not a free service.
+We use the service by registering for three months free trial in Google Cloud Console using our Google account.
+Within the trial period, we are able to utilize a certain amount of free credit (USD$300, which is around SGD$400) for their services.
+Therefore, we need to be careful and keep monitoring the remaining balance while using the map service.

 ## Software Development Process
 **Planning:**
 Our project's motivation starts from the common problem most of the students will face: Who can help me when I'm facing academic problem?
 Inspired by other existing apps such as **_NUSNextBus_** and SCDF’s **_myResponder_**, we decide to combine their advantages and apply to our project.